khandelwal/pubmed-publications/README.md

 pubmed-publications
 ===================

-Use the PubMed API to get a publication list
+Use the PubMed API to get a publication list.